Staying Safe in Bear Country

 - Learn more about Bear Spray versus Bullets

 - For additional information about properly avoiding unwanted bear encounters, read Dr. Stephen Herrero’s “Bear Attacks: Their Causes and Avoidance,” and listen to the interview with Dr. Herrero posted on The Bear Smart Society website.

-If you have seen a grizzly bear
+If you have believe you have seen a grizzly bear in Washington:

 There are several options if you think you have seen a grizzly bear, but quick reporting is critical – please use whichever option is most convenient.
 If possible, please contact each of the organizations below.

 - Call the wolf-bear hotline: 1-888-WOLF-BEAR (US Fish and Wildlife Service, Olympia)